-Economics (SS625, SS660) (1 credit, 1/2 credit)
+Economics (SS625) (1 credit)

 In Economics, students will study about choices that people make to satisfy their needs and desires.
 The course will provide them with fundamental economic ideas, concepts and skills necessary to reason logically about key economic issues that affect their lives as workers, consumers, producers and citizens.
 The course focuses on economic choice making due to limited human, natural and capital resources.